8 Creative Marketing Ideas

 So what’s the best approach here?

 A great way to start is by considering which platforms your target audience is predominantly using.
 If your target audience is mainly on LinkedIn, then it’s best to focus your marketing efforts there.
 If your target audience is using Instagram and TikTok, then you should focus on those platforms instead.
+In this case, you should consider using an Instagram follower tracker and scheduler so that the whole strategy is more organized and on point.

 Once you’ve determined which platforms your target audience is most frequently on, begin creating content that resonates with them.
 For example, if you’re targeting millennials, then you should post humorous and relatable content on both Instagram and TikTok.
 And if you’re targeting business professionals or B2B businesses, then post professionally engaging content on LinkedIn.